Pono Guitar Frequently Asked Questions

 This trade agreement was designed to control the acquiring and selling of many different plants, animals, and sealife throughout the world.
 Many countries endorse and enforce such laws, and in many ways this is good.
 Throughout history, mankind has had little respect for our natural resources.
 So animals are indiscriminately slaughtered for body parts, and forests are clear cut and left to become wastelands.

 Our primary and current issue is with Rosewood.
 There are many different species of Rosewood growing just above and below the equator.
 When harvested properly, the remainder of the forest thrives.
 However in most cases, professionally managed harvesting is rare .
 Some woodcutters from various countries around the world are now taking massive amounts of exotic woods, such as Rosewood.
 Most of this is for furniture and architectural uses, and a very small amount is for musical instruments.
-So although stringed instrument builders use relatively less Rosewood, we too must bare the burden of additional fees and regulations.
+So although stringed instrument builders use relatively small amounts Rosewood, we too must bare the burden of additional fees and regulations.

 We are attempting to comply with all USDA, US Fish and Game, and CITES regulations by acquiring licensing and permits for import and export of Rosewood and shell inlay.
 Our Rosewood for Pono guitars, mandolins, and ukuleles is what is commonly known as Indian Rosewood (Dalbergia Latifolia), growing in the forests of Java.
 It has different grain patterns and color, but still is the same species (planted many hundreds of years ago by botanists from lands west of Java).